technicalpanda/plissken/README.md

 # => {"first_key" => 1, "foo_bars" => [{"baz_baz" => "value"}, {"blah_blah" => "value"}]}
 ```

 Plissken works on either string keys or symbolized keys.
-It has no dependencies, as has its own `underscore` method lifted out of ActiveSupport.
+It has no dependencies, as it has its own `underscore` method lifted out of ActiveSupport.

 ## Limitations